Grayrigg CE School - Start Small Think Big

 Mrs Cooper

 Mrs Cooper heads up the team, as the school’s headteacher, but she will always tell you that the most important part of her job is teaching.
-She teaches the years 5 and 6 every morning which is her favourite part of her job.
+She teaches the Oaks (years 3 and 4) for 2 days each week which is her favourite part of her job.

 She says: I love being a teaching head as it reminds me why I am here.
 All headteachers started as teachers, we all went into education to make a difference to children.
 The best thing about being in the classroom is seeing directly how the changes we make as leaders impact on the children in my class.
 I adore taking the children on a residential and seeing how they grow when taken out of their comfort zone.
 However, I also love the small but equally important moments; when a child who has struggled with writing, proudly hands you a piece of work with powerful verbs, metaphors and descriptive language that Ernest Hemingway would be proud of or the moment when the child who struggled with reading, bursts out laughing (in the middle of quiet reading) because they have just read the “rude bit” in the latest David Walliams book which they can now read fluently enough to understand.
 I really do have the best job in the world!